 - $134,000+ in economic benefits were secured for clients, including waived fees and emergency rental assistance through Equal Justice Works.

-- 485 victims of DV & SA were served by Project R.E.S.T.’s Legal Advocacy Services Program.
+- 600 victims were served by Project R.E.S.T.’s Legal Advocacy Services Program.

-- 295 clients received fair housing law education or fair housing counseling from Greenville County Human Relations Commission.
+- 485 clients received fair housing law education or counseling from Greenville County Human Relations Commission.

 - 1,612 domestic violence victims were served by Sistercare.